jeroendesloovere/cache/README.md

 # Cache PHP class

 This Cache PHP class allows you to cache pages and data for a certain time.
-Is a stand-alone class to create speed-win on the server snamee.
+Is a stand-alone class to create speed-win on the server.

 ## Functions